The sun had disappeared behind the castle’s hill, making way for the night that would always be known as the end of the Crosset Famine.

-“Cuff him one on the noggin—with the handle, mind.
+“Cuff him one on the noggin—with the handle, mind!
 And give Krulstaff the blade if he doesn’t shut it about my son.”
 Giving the seething Krulstaff one last glare of pure hatred, he barked at the remaining men, “Move out!”

-The men turned as one to stare into the dense wall of trees, where the noise originated.
+The men turned as one to stare into the dense wall of trees, where the sound originated.
 Crossbows raised and pointed in the same direction, they slowly backed away—then an arrow shot forth into the gloom from Krulstaff’s bow.

 “Oh, for the love of—!”
-Draken’s feverish swear was drowned out by the high-pitched scream of a young girl.
-But when he dashed in to see to the poor lass, he was sent somersaulting backwards by a gust of wind as something barreled past him, crashing through the trees to land before the men.
+Draken’s feverish swear was drowned out by the scream of a young girl.
+However, when he dashed in to see to the poor lass, he was sent somersaulting backwards by a gust of wind as something barreled past him, crashing through the trees to land before the men.

 The shroud of night had descended almost wholly upon the forest by now.
 The moon still had not risen.
 Their lamp had been snuffed out.
 The only pinpricks of light came from two disembodied, glowing green eyes hanging in mid-air above their heads, glancing wildly at each man spread out below as though it could see them as clear as day.

 The monster’s eyes vanished momentarily as it issued a roar of rage and pain which shook the earth and the trees, sending startled birds fleeing into the night.
-Out of nowhere, a fan of orange flames blasted towards them.
+Out of nothingness, a fan of orange flames blasted towards them.
 The men threw themselves to the ground for dear life, feeling the heat scorching the tips of their hair as it grazed pass.